TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/console.md

 - `console.oauth.client-secret`: The OAuth client secret
 - `console.oauth.token-url`: The OAuth Token Exchange URL
 - `console.oauth.logout-url`: The logout URL of the OAuth server used to perform client initiated logouts
+- `console.oauth.cross-site-cookie`: Controls access to OAuth state cookie between origins.
+Set to `true` in multi-cluster deployments in order to support OAuth clients that use POST callbacks.
+The default is `false`.

 ## Frontend Setup